3PL Fulfillment Process

 When all items in an order have been picked, it’s time to get them securely packed up.
 Some 3PLs will charge for packing materials as a separate line item, while others include them as part of their fulfillment services.

-At ShipBob, for example, plain, standard packing materials — brown boxes, yellow bubble mailers, white poly bags, packing tape, and dunnage — are included.
+At ShipBob, for example, plain, standard packing materials — brown boxes, satchels or poly bags, tape, and dunnage — are included.
 We strive to choose the best packing materials to both protect your products and achieve the lowest practical dimensional weight.
 We also allow our clients to use custom packing materials to put their brand front and center at an additional cost.

 The next step is shipping your order.
 Most 3PLs will purchase and print shipping labels on your behalf.
-Some 3PLs have preferred carriers with whom they partner, while others compare shipping costs from a variety of carriers.
+Some 3PLs have preferred carriers with whom they partner (e.g., Australia Post), while others compare shipping costs from a variety of carriers.

 ShipBob does the latter to make sure that our clients receive the most affordable pricing possible for the delivery speed their customers choose.